 We keep the fun packs by the front door — one for boys and one for girls — ready to be grabbed in a

 moment’s notice.
 They have allowed us to be prepared with our children and to share God’s love in a

 tangible way with other families under stress.

 We took several long car trips before our son could walk, and often the climate or location didn’t allow for him to crawl or roll around at rest areas.
 But we found that most libraries, even those in small towns, have an area with toys and puzzles, in addition to books — a clean indoor place where we could take a short rest from driving and he could play for free!

 I recently took my baby “across the pond” to visit his grandparents.
 Although traveling for 12 hours without my husband’s assistance was daunting, a few things helped keep my baby happy in flight.

 I wore a baby sling to put my son in when he was tired so he could nap in a comfortable spot, and I brought extra bottles in case he wanted to eat more often than usual.
-I had learned on a previous flight to give him a bit less per feeding, lest I end up with a lap full of spit-up.
+On a previous flight, I learned to give him a bit less per feeding, lest I end up with a lap full of spit-up.
 I also hid my baby’s favorite toy about a week before we left, so that when I produced it on the plane it would be “new.”
 This kept him entertained for quite some time in between feedings and naps.

 Ultimately, what helped the most was staying calm and being responsive to my baby’s needs.